 Payroll is a process that touches every employee multiple times a year, with a distribution of funds that make it one of the largest expense categories for any business.
-The Payroll audit process, while an important control mechanism, needs to be efficient and effective, without negatively impacting the end-goals of accurate and timely payrolls and a positive employee experience.
+The Payroll audit process, while an important control mechanism, needs to be efficient and effective, without negatively impacting the end goals of accurate and timely payrolls and a positive employee experience.

-Peeriosity’s Payroll research area recently hosted a PeercastTM discussion that featured a large global company that outsources much of their Payroll operations to various third parties, while retaining overall ownership for the Payroll process in-house, including the design and administration of the Payroll audit program.
+Peeriosity’s Payroll research area recently hosted a PeercastTM discussion that featured a large global company that outsources much of its Payroll operations to various third parties, while retaining overall ownership for the Payroll process in-house, including the design and administration of the Payroll audit program.

 Categories of Payroll Controls discussed on the Peercast included: